Monu-Yaduwanshi/Java-servlet-Registration-System-/README.md

-# Java-servlet-Registration-System-
-This project is a simple Registration System developed using Java Servlets, designed to capture user registration data and store it in a MySQL database.
-The application utilizes Apache Tomcat as the servlet container and is developed in Eclipse IDE.

 # Java Servlet Registration System

 This project is a simple Registration System developed using Java Servlets, designed to capture user registration data and store it in a MySQL database.
 The application utilizes Apache Tomcat as the servlet container and is developed in Eclipse IDE.